2009 Texas Longhorns baseball team

 The 2009 Texas Longhorns baseball team represented the University of Texas at Austin in the 2009 NCAA Division I baseball season.
 The Longhorns played their home games at UFCU Disch–Falk Field.
-Texas finished the regular season as the #1 team in the Big 12 Conference and the #5 team nationally.
+Texas finished the regular season as the No. 1 team in the Big 12 Conference and the No. 5 team nationally.
 The Longhorns won the 2009 Big 12 Conference baseball tournament to earn an automatic bid to the 2009 NCAA Division I baseball tournament, defeating the Missouri Tigers 12–7 in the final.
-Texas was selected as the #1 seed in the Austin super regional, and as the #1 National Seed overall.
+Texas was selected as the No. 1 seed in the Austin super regional, and as the No. 1 National Seed overall.
 Texas went 5–1 in the Regionals, with their one loss coming to TCU in the super regional.
 They defeated the Horned Frogs in the regional final to advance to the College World Series, marking their 32nd appearance all-time, and first since 2005.

 The Longhorns defeated Southern Miss and Arizona State, beating the Sun Devils twice, to advance to the finals of the College World Series, where they faced the LSU Tigers.
 The Tigers were 8–0 at that point in the tournament, going 5–0 in the Baton Rouge super regional, and defeating Virginia and Arkansas (twice) to advance to the final.
 The Tigers became National Champions after defeating the Longhorns 11–4 in a decisive Game 3.

 Previous season

-In 2008, Texas finished the season ranked at #25 nationally with a record of 37–24, going 15–12 in Big 12 play to claim sole possession of fifth place in the Big 12 Conference.
-The Longhorns were invited to the 2008 NCAA Division I baseball tournament as an at-large bid, and were placed in the Houston super regional as the #2 seed in the Houston Regional.
+In 2008, Texas finished the season ranked at No. 25 nationally with a record of 37–24, going 15–12 in Big 12 play to claim sole possession of fifth place in the Big 12 Conference.
+The Longhorns were invited to the 2008 NCAA Division I baseball tournament as an at-large bid, and were placed in the Houston super regional as the No. 2 seed in the Houston Regional.
 Texas defeated Sam Houston State and St. John's in the first two rounds, but were ousted by super regional host Rice in the Regional Final.